 Bantam in Litchfield County, Connecticut — The American Northeast (New England)

 Location.
-41° 43.421′ N, 73° 14.367′ W. Marker is in Bantam, Connecticut, in Litchfield County.
+41° 43.446′ N, 73° 14.418′ W. Marker is in Bantam, Connecticut, in Litchfield County.
 Marker is at the intersection of Bantam Road (U.S. 202) and Vanderpoel Avenue, on the right when traveling west on Bantam Road.
+Located next to Bantam Borough Hall.
 Touch for map.
-Marker is in this post office area: Bantam CT 06750, United States of America.
+Marker is at or near this postal address: 890 Bantam Road, Bantam CT 06750, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Site of Methodist Church (about 300 feet away, measured in a direct line); Site Of Birthplace Of Horace Bushnell (approx. 0.2 miles away); Forever Mourned Forever Honored White Memorial Foundation (approx. 2.1 miles away); Mustered Out (approx. 2.3 miles away); Wadhams Brothers Memorial (approx. 2.3 miles away); Litchfield (approx. 2.4 miles away); a different marker also named Litchfield (approx. 2.9 miles away).
 Touch for a list and map of all markers in Bantam.